Secretarybird: Threats and conservation

 As a population, the secretarybird is mainly threatened by loss of habitat due to fragmentation by roads and development and overgrazing of grasslands by livestock.
-Some adaptation to altered areas has been recorded but the trend is for decline.
+Some adaptation to altered areas has been recorded, but overall numbers are declining.

 In captivity

 The first successful rearing of a secretarybird in captivity occurred in 1986 at the Oklahoma City Zoo.
 Although secretarybirds normally build their nests in the trees in the wild, the captive birds at the zoo built theirs on the ground, which left them open to depredation by local wild mammals.
-Therefore, the zoo staff removed the eggs from the nest each time they were laid so that they could be incubated and hatched at a safer location.
+To address this problem, the zoo staff removed the eggs from the nest each time they were laid so that they could be incubated and hatched at a safer location.
 The species has also been bred and reared in captivity at the San Diego Zoo Safari Park.

+In June 2024, a secretarybird chick was successfully hatched at Longleat Safari Park in Wiltshire, born to parents Janine and Kevin, that have lived at the park since 2018.
+The chick's sex is not yet known, and keepers are providing smaller food items for the protective parents.
+This successful hatch is seen as a promising step towards establishing a new breeding program for the species at the park.